SuperRimal/Creating-a-Docker-Image/README.md

 1. Install ubuntu image using the docker run ubuntu command.

-Then, enter into the ubnutu container with docker run -it ubunut bash.
+2. Enter into the ubnutu container with docker run -it ubunut bash.

-Intall python
+3. Intall python
-Install pip
+4. Install pip
-Install Django
+5. Install Django